wazofski/storz/README.md

 ## Module Composition Example
 - Frontend service
-  - Cached store based on..
+  - Cached store based on
-  - ..Rest client connected to the backend service
+    - Rest client connected to the backend service
 - Backend service
-  - Rest server exposing..
+  - Rest server exposing
-  - ..React store running validations and other logic on top of ..
+    - React store running validations and other logic on top of
-  - ..Router store which routes
+      - Router store which routes
-    - Coke objects to a cached store based on..
+        - Coke objects to a cached store based on
-      - ..SQL store (in another network)
+          - SQL store (in another network)
-    - Pepsi objects to a local MongoDB store
+        - Pepsi objects to
+          - Local MongoDB store
-    - RootBeer objects to a cached..
+        - RootBeer objects to a cached
-      - ..REST client store connected to another service
+          - REST client store connected to another service
 - Second backend service
-  - Rest server exposing..
+  - Rest server exposing
-  - ..React store running validations and other logic on top of ..
+    - React store running validations and other logic on top of
-    - ..local MongoDB store
+      - Local MongoDB store